Blog: Loop Ends

 Watches sometimes have case lugs that cannot take a leather strap.
 These are usually ladies watches that were originally fitted with expanding metal bracelets, most likely a Harrop "Britannic" as shown in the advertisement reproduced here.

-I need to have the watch to make and fit the loop ends so factor in postage and packing each way, which is best done by Royal Mail Special Delivery at about £10.
+I need to have the watch to make and fit the loop ends so factor in postage and packing, which is best done by Royal Mail Special Delivery at about £10 each way.

 If you want to order a pair of loop ends, please contact me via my Contact Me page.